magicicada/cp/week_by_week/week_6/CPM_other_solvers.md

 # Integer programming
 We have in a sense already done some integer programming, just encoded as CSPs in MiniZinc style.

-An integer program is a mathematical optimization in which the variables are integers (if you've seen linear programming before, it's a linear program where we retrict variables to integer values)
+An integer program is a mathematical optimization in which the variables are integers (if you've seen linear programming before, it's a linear program where we restrict variables to integer values)
 - often people actually mean integer *linear* programming where the constraints are linear
 - if some of the variables are not integers, we have *mixed-integer* programming (MIP)
 - if the integer domains are restricted to subsets of $\{0, 1\}$ then zero-one or binary integer programming